Classicality of derived Emerton-Gee stack: Introduction

-In fact, Theorem \ref{intro-main2} is infinitesimally guaranteed by \cite{BIP23}, of which the main theorem states that the framed local Galois deformation ring is a local complete intersection ring.
-By \cite{GV18}, this means the deformation functor of local Galois representations is classical.
-To extend this to the whole derived stack instead of just at the infinitesimal level, we need a global derived deformation theory.
-Fortunately, this is developed in \cite{GR17} (see \ref{appendix} for some subtleties).
-The philosophy behind the global deformation theory is that the Postnikov tower of any animated ring is actually a successive extension of square-zero extension, which is determined by the (pro)-cotangent complex.
-In some good cases, comparing two derived stacks will be reduced to comparing their (pro)-cotangent complexes.
+In fact, Theorem \ref{intro-main2} is infinitesimally guaranteed by \cite[Theorem 1.1]{BIP23}, which states that the framed local Galois deformation ring is a local complete intersection ring.
+By \cite[Lemma 7.5]{GV18}, this means the deformation functor of local Galois representations is classical.
+That being said, to extend this to the whole derived stack instead of just at the infinitesimal level is not as straightforward as the $l\neq p$ case.
+Namely, the Emerton--Gee stack is only a Noetherian formal algebraic stack instead of an algebraic stack, and the derived stack of Laurent $F$-crystals is only a derived stack abstractly defined, which is not a derived algebraic stack, either.
+This will cause essential troubles in proving the classicality.

+Our basic tool is a global derived deformation theory, developed in \cite{GR17} (see \ref{appendix} for some subtleties in our context).
+The philosophy behind the global deformation theory is that the Postnikov tower of any animated ring is actually a successive extension of square-zero extensions, which is determined by the cotangent complex.
+In some good cases, comparing two derived stacks will be reduced to comparing their pro-cotangent complexes.
 This is roughly how we finally prove Theorem \ref{intro-main2}.
+More precisely, we have the following criterion.

+\begin{prop}[{\cite[Chapter 1, Proposition 8.3.2]{GR17}}] Let $\calF_1\to \calF_2$ be a map of derived prestacks admitting a deformation theory.
+Suppose there exists a commutative diagram,